adam-page/adam-page.github.io/_posts/That Game/2019-04-18-character-design.md

 #### Job Combinations

-So max of three combinations, but not required.
+So max of 3 combinations, but not required.
 Ultimately you have 100 job points at level 100 and whatever combinations you produce are up to you!
+Alternatively we could just do an “anything goes” style, allowing for the super novice to become viable depending on the weapon used.

 #### Alternate Ideas